ajaypatidar7722/Language-Learning-Challenge/Readme.md

 ## Usage

+1. Create a `.env` file in root directory, and move variables from `.env.example` into the same.

-To start the application run the below command, and open the `Expo` application on your mobile then scan the QR Code which will generate by running the below command.
+2. To start the application run the below command, and open the `Expo` application on your mobile then scan the QR Code which will generate by running the below command.

 ```bash
 npm start